DreadSoup/JavaScript-Challenges/README.md

 Create a function to calculate a tip, call the function with data from array, bills Use a for loop to create 2 new arrays, tips and totals BONUS - create a function to calculate the sum of the totals and tips

+developerSkills
+Given an array of forecasted maximum temperatures, the thermometer displays a string with the given temperatures.
+Example: [17, 21, 23] will print "...
+17ºC in 1 days ...
+21ºC in 2 days ...
+23ºC in 3 days ..."